 Buying Florida Investment Properties as One Big Happy Family

-My wife’s brood was a great help when I started my real estate venture in Florida.
+My wife’s brood was a great help when I started my buying investment property in Florida.
 Despite all their support and frugal tips, none of them were industry professionals though.
 With my snowbird style of ownership, I really needed a mentor who could expertly guide me through the process.
 That’s why I turned to HomeVestors.
 As a newly-minted independently owned and operated HomeVestors® franchisee, the nationally-known and trusted “We Buy Ugly Houses®” advertising campaign helped me dig up leads on single-family flips and a number of income properties.
 My fellow HomeVestors® franchisees and Development Agent took great care and concern for my success—just like family.

 Contact HomeVestors to be brought into the fold, too.